 That being said, if you have the time and means, it is well worth looking into some of the other Alicante day trips, such as Altea, Benidorm, or the Canelobre caves.

-While Villajoyosa has my heart, these other destinations are also breathtaking and worth visiting.
+While Villajoyosa is worth visiting, these other destinations are also breathtaking and worth visiting.
 See Spain at its most authentic and beautiful through these Alicante day trips.